 3、Look Around You, PCBs are Everywhere

 It is a fact that you might not have paid attention to in the past, but we shall open your eyes to this reality.
 You will see that printed circuit boards are in use almost everywhere you go.
 You are reading this paragraph from a device that we made using a PCB.
 If you're not, then you printed it out using a device that contains a PCB.
-You cannot take five steps without seeing a device that is underpinned by the PCB technology.
+You cannot take five steps without seeing a tool that is underpinned by the PCB technology.

-4、We Design PCB Using Computer Aided Software (CAD)
+4、We Design PCB Using Computer-Aided Software (CAD)

-If you’ve ever sat to wonder how a printed circuit board is designed, this paragraph is all you need.
+If you've ever sat to wonder how a printed circuit board is designed, this paragraph is all you need.
 Both the schematic and the layout of a PCB are done via the CAD program.
 And this is what allows the board design to be tested and checked for functionality.
-Several tools are used for this purpose, but they all achieve the same basic aim.
+Several tools are used for this purpose, but they all achieve the same primary aim.

 5、The Surface Mount Technology